 Challenges and perspectives for care services and care workers in Germany

 Both publications illustrate well how topics such as the ageing workforce in health and social care or migrant care workers that have become the object of various initiatives of the social partners, the European Commission and other stakeholders in recent years are being addressed by EPSU affiliates and how outcomes of the European social dialogue in the health care sector can be used on the ground.

 It elaborates on measures and proposes solutions to fight irregular employment of workers in care services and domestic work comprising elements of care of frail elderly persons.
 One of them is the minimum wage for care workers introduced in 2010, another measures to better integrate migrant care workers in the German long-term care system.
 One basic requirement in this context is that this is done in a way to promote decent working and living conditions and based on a recognition or improvement of their professional qualifications as only such an approach can prevent from risks of downwards spirals as a consequence of competition based on low wages and indecent working conditions, i.e. social dumping, still wide-spread today.

-"Cross-border mobility and migration is one of the three topics the European social partners in the hospital sector are focusing on in 2011 and 2012.
+"Cross-border mobility and migration" also is one of the three topics the European social partners in the hospital sector are focusing on in 2011 and 2012.
 In 2008 EPSU and HOSPEEM agreed on a Code of Conduct on Ethical Cross-border Recruitment and Retention.
-They will issue a report until mid 2012 how it has been implemented in different member states.
+They will issue an implementation report by mid 2012 how it has been implemented in different member states.
 There we will also assess the effects this instrument had on the ground and what could be improved to make the Code of Conduct more effective and the key reference document on the employment of migrant workers for both employers and employees.

 As above there are several links to issues dealt with within the EU-level Sectoral Social Dialogue Committee for the Hospital Sector, first in view of its work on the “ageing health care workforce”, started in 2006 (see EPSU-HOSPEEM Study (2006) “Promoting realistic active ageing policies in the hospital sector”.
 Secondly to the “Framework of Action "Recruitment and Retention” endorsed by HOSPEEM and EPSU in December and defining their thematic priorities for 2011 and 2012.